 We are not able to supply child care.
 Dogs are not allowed on the course, again due to the mixed terrain and hazards to their paws.
 Unfortunately, we are not able to provide pet care while you run.

 Will there be music?

-We’re pleased to provide music by a local band as well as our Bagpiper, at the finish line at base camp in Sand Point Campground.
-We’ve built a stage which will be on the edge of the campground overlooking the start/finish/basket run.
-And we are renting a powerful sound system so you’ll be able to hear announcements and the start count down this year.
+We’re pleased to provide music by a local band as well as our Bagpiper.
+We’ve built a stage which will be on the edge of the Lighthouse Park overlooking the start/finish/basket run.
+A sound system will be in place so that runners and spectators will be able to keep informed during the race.

 What about the availability of first aid?